sylefeb/Silice/learn-silice/Documentation.md

 # A first example

-This first example assumes two signals: a `button` input (high when pressed) and a `led` output, each one bit.
+As a brief overview, let us consider a simple first example.
+It assumes two input/output signals: a `button` input (high when pressed) and a `led` output, each one bit.

 The *main* unit – the one expected as top level – simply asks the led to turn on when the button is pressed.
 We will consider several versions – all working – to demonstrate basic features of Silice.

-Perhaps the most natural version for a programmer not used to FPGAs would be:
+Perhaps the most natural version for a programmer would be:

 ``` c
 algorithm main(input uint1 button,output uint1 led) {